What is Matcha?

 Benefits of Matcha

 Matcha is often referred to as the ‘espresso of tea’ because contains a noteworthy level of caffeine, as well as a compound called L-theanine, which has been studied to promote a sense of relaxation.
-The unique combination L-theanine and Caffeine in Matcha is touted for its nootropic effects in improving attention, reaction time, and memory.
+The unique combination L-theanine and Caffeine in Matcha is touted for its nootropic effects in improving attention, reaction time, endurance and memory.
 Five benefits of Matcha include:

 1) Fresh tea polyphenol antioxidants